|

 have bright blue, intelligent eyes and a naturally sociable disposition.
 Since most children go through a phase where they’re

 infatuated by dinosaurs, it seems reasonable they’d like a gregarious manatee as well.
+3) Why are manatees endangered?
+V & C: Speedboats and pollution are

 the main culprits.
 Manatees prefer warm, shallow water, and they typically rise to the surface every three or four minutes